qwo/blog/content/post/android-tips-and-tricks.md

 +++
-title="Android and Java Cheat Sheet" date="2014-01-14T16:34:36"
+title="Tricks when Developing on Android and Java" date="2014-01-14T16:34:36"
 +++
 ---